ozziexsh/xu/README.md

 # su.js

-A lightweight javascript library to do basic DOM updates inspired by jQuery
+A lightweight (4KB!) javascript library to do basic DOM updates, and basic ajax calls (GET/POST)

+Inspired by jQuery

 ## Usage